 They're dragging their feet on getting anything done.

-They would have their paperwork, they'd go through it, they'd shred it and go on down the road.
+They'd shred it and go on down the road.

-Listen, I I hope Newt's right.
+Listen, I hope Newt's right.

 And then on Saturday, that was a game changer for Mueller.

-Because Muller knows, they they all know That people like me and Sarah Carter and Greg Jarrett and and uh Tom Fitton and Sebastian Gorka and uh David Schoen, uh Sidney Powell, they know we were right.
+And now the contempt threat is a game changer for the whole investigation because Mueller knows, they all know that people like me and Sarah Carter and Greg Jarrett and Tom Fitton and Sebastian Gorka and David Schoen, Sidney Powell, they know we were right.

-We've been right from the get go.
+We've been right from the get-go.

 We have all been right.

-Um Rosenstein in handcuffs being taken out for contempt of court and lock him up for a few days until he gives the order to give the paperwork up.
+Rosenstein in handcuffs being taken out for contempt of court and lock him up for a few days until he gives the order to give the paperwork up.

-Don't underestimate Chuck Schumer in many ways was right.
+Chuck Schumer, in many ways, was right.

 And people that are involved in these types of nefarious activities don't like being exposed, and they don't like the people that expose them.